 Damascus’s architectural heritage dates back to the 1st millennium BC.
 The early Damascus Houses were typically made of mud bricks.During the Ottoman period, Damascus witnessed a flourishing of architectural activity.
 Where the Ottomans built numerous mosques, palaces, and residential buildings, many of which still stand today.
 These structures often featured large courtyards, ornate facades, and intricate woodcarvings.

-The external look of a typical Damascene house intentionally presents a very simple exterior, With simple walls and a modest door, however, step inside and you’ll discover a world of intricate design and outstanding decoration.In fact, the designers chose simplicity for several reasons.Firstly, they meant to avoid social divisions.Secondly, it aimed to maintain a uniform and harmonious appearance throughout the neighborhood to achieve equality within the community.Thirdly, it is important to protect the home from potential thieves who might target wealthy homes.While the outside might appear modest, the interior was often a testament to the wealth and craftsmanship of the city’s artisans.
+The external look of a typical Damascene house intentionally presents a very simple exterior, with simple walls and a modest door, however, step inside and you’ll discover a world of intricate design and outstanding decoration.In fact, the designers chose simplicity for several reasons.Firstly, they meant to avoid social divisions.Secondly, it aimed to maintain a uniform and harmonious appearance throughout the neighborhood to achieve equality within the community.Thirdly, it is important to protect the home from potential thieves who might target wealthy homes.While the outside might appear modest, the interior was often a testament to the wealth and craftsmanship of the city’s artisans.

 Therefore, the exterior was designed to appear the simplest, while the interior was carefully planned to reveal the true beauty of Damascus Houses.So, it’s time to open the door now!

-Through Narrow Alleys to a Sunlit CourtyardA visitor starts their journeys through narrow, winding alleys until they step into the heart of the home.this long, shadowy entrance hall in a Damascene house is designed for security and comfort.Its length provides a barrier, allowing the women in the house to go to their private room without being seen, especially if the women wear Hijab outside the home.Second, upon entering from the outside, a person enters a dark space, allowing their eyes to adjust to the change in light and providing a moment of tranquility after the visual stimulation of the outside world.A Damascene home welcomes visitors into a serene courtyard featuring a fountain (Bahra) in Arabic.
+Through Narrow Alleys to a Sunlit CourtyardA visitor starts their journeys through narrow, winding alleys until they step into the heart of the home.This long, shadowy entrance hall in a Damascene house is designed for security and comfort.Its length provides a barrier, allowing the women in the house to go to their private room without being seen, especially if women wear Hijab outside the home.Second, upon entering from the outside, a person enters a dark space, allowing their eyes to adjust to the change in light and providing a moment of tranquility after the visual stimulation of the outside world.A Damascene home welcomes visitors into a serene courtyard featuring a fountain (Bahra) in Arabic.

 This fountain serves several purposes: it blocks out external noise, provides cooling in the summer months, and its soothing sound creates a tranquil atmosphere, before widespread access to music, encourages relaxation.Indeed, hospitals in the region employed fountains and musical instruments in their treatment plans for some health conditions because they regarded the calming effect of running water as beneficial.In fact, the therapeutic use of sound is a relatively recent discovery in Western medicine, that is a testament to the heritage of Syrians.